 There are other potential concerns.
 To account for migration patterns, I check whether migration is affected by the expansion of the drug industry.
-Also, since the school treatment variable is constructed from 2002 satellite images-the beginning of the period of the expansion in Peru-it may be that the location of coca growing areas is endogenous to the shock.
-I address this concern by constructing a coca suitability index based on agro-ecological characteristics and check the robustness of the results using this index.
-Finally, to address whether the results are specific to the illegal industry, I estimate the effect of a legal commodity shock, coffee.
+Also, since the school treatment variable is constructed from 2002 satellite images-the beginning of the period of the expansion in Peru it may be that the location of coca growing areas is endogenous to the shock.
+I address this concern by using the coca agro-ecological index.
+Finally, to address whether the results are specific frontier and find that it is not the case.
+This may be due to the lack of soil suitability in Peruvian districts close to Colombia.
+However, these areas started producing in recent years due to better technology developed by Colombian producers that allowed them to produce coca at lower altitudes.

+to the illegal industry, I estimate the effect of a legal commodity shock, coffee.
 Coffee is another important commodity in Peru and is produced in about 300 districts.
 I choose coffee since there is substantial variation across districts in coffee production and there is exogenous variation across time in coffee prices during the period of analysis.
 I construct the coffee shock by interacting the number of coffee hectares per district in 1994 with changes in the international coffee price.
 For schooling outcomes, since schools are geocoded, I use FAO-GAEZ coffee suitability index based on agro-ecological conditions that provides a finer measure.
-Table A4 shows that coca districts are similar to the districts that specialized in coffee production in 1997 when coca prices where low.
-Observable characteristics before the shock are mostly balanced across different areas.